Hendon Dock Junction Bridge: Opening

 The bridge was officially opened on 26 November 1948, by the Minister of Transport, Alfred Barnes, MP.
 The 'ribbon' for the ribbon-cutting ceremony was made of aluminium foil.

 Painting

-The new bridge was painted in a watercolour by the artist Leslie Carr (1891–1961) and the painting kept by Head Wrightson.
-On his retirement, Derek Kerr the bridge's construction manager was presented with the painting.
+The new bridge was painted in a watercolour by the artist Leslie Carr (1891–1961) and the painting was kept by Head Wrightson.
+On his retirement, Derek Kerr the bridge's construction manager, was presented with the painting.
 In 2015 he donated it to Sunderland Museum.

 In 1951, a cutaway illustration of the bridge was printed in the Eagle comic.

 Decline

 The bridge suffered from corrosion, particularly galvanic corrosion where steel components were attached to the aluminium structure.
 Its use was gradually less important too, with the decrease in railway coal traffic across the bridge to the loading staithes.
 For some time it was no longer used for rail traffic, but still for pedestrians and limited road traffic.
 The bridge closed entirely and was scrapped in 1977.